IBMStreams/streamsx.kafka/_docs/203-user_usecases_consumergroup.md

 }
 ```

-**Example with consumer group in a consistent region, group-ID specified in property file:**
+## Consumer group in a consistent region, group-ID specified in property file

 ```
 composite ConsumerGroupCR {